 Section 512(b)(13) provides special rules regarding income derived by an exempt organization from a controlled subsidiary.
 The general rule treats otherwise excluded rent, royalty, annuity, and interest income as unrelated business income if such income is received from a taxable or tax-exempt subsidiary that is more than 50 percent controlled by the parent tax-exempt organization (to the extent the payment reduces the net unrelated income or increases any net unrelated loss of the controlled entity determined as if the entity were tax-exempt).

-Section 513(i) distinguishes sponsorship payments for which the donor receives no substantial return benefit other than the use or acknowledgment of the donor’s name or logo as part of a sponsored event from payments made in exchange for advertising provided by the recipient organization.
-The latter, but not the former, are subject to UBIT.
+Section 513(i) exempts from taxation sponsorship payments for which the donor receives no substantial return benefit other than the use or acknowledgment of the donor’s name or logo as part of a sponsored event.
+Payments made in exchange for advertising provided by the recipient organization are subject to UBIT.

 UBIT and Universities and Colleges